mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 |             | reportType                     | 7 (b6 - b0) | 0x0C      | reportFirstConfirmedDTC        | Always  |
 +-------------+--------------------------------+-------------+-----------+--------------------------------+---------+

-.. note:: The exact trigger condition is setting confirmedDTC DTC status bit (b3).
+.. note:: The returned DTC is the first one detected with confirmedDTC status bit (b3) set since the last :ref:`ClearDiagnosticInformation <knowledge-base-service-clear-diagnostic-information>`.

 reportMostRecentTestFailedDTC (0x0D)
 ''''''''''''''''''''''''''''''''''''
-The client can request for a last reported DTC since the last :ref:`Clearing Diagnostic Information <knowledge-base-service-clear-diagnostic-information>`.
+This sub-function can be used by the client to request the most recent DTC that failed a test since the last :ref:`Clearing Diagnostic Information <knowledge-base-service-clear-diagnostic-information>`.

 +----------------------------------------------+-------------+-----------+--------------------------------+---------+